biztos/testig/README.md

 ## Why?

 I find myself with shared testing code across projects, which I do not wish to have scattered about like that.
+Also, you may find it useful in your own projects.

 Note that some of this stuff may eventually be merged into other packages (see below); or may be marked *deprecated as dumb* if I find something much